 For an effect with a start point and end point, the number of cycles is the number of times it goes between the start and end points.
 For an effect with no end point the number of cycles is based on the master clock and animation speed.

-If you don't have fixtures connected, you can see how the effect will look on the fixtures using the Pixel Mapper preview window - open it by pressing View/Open, Open Workspace Window, Pixel Mapper Preview.
+If you don't have fixtures connected, you can see how the effect will look on the fixtures using the Pixel Mapper preview window - open it by double pressing Open/View then press Pixel Mapper Preview from the window select buttons.
 A real life view of each effect currently running is shown in a button at the bottom of the screen, you can select each of these by pressing the button.

 If you wish you can overlay further layers on the effect.
 Once you have an effect you like, you can save it to a playback.